web-platform-tests/wpt/docs/writing-tests/reftests.md

 ## Controlling When Comparison Occurs

-By default reftest screenshots are taken after the follwoing conditions are met:
+By default, reftest screenshots are taken after the following conditions are met:

 * The `load` event has fired